Being a new student

 Lack of well-being and stress is more common among new students.

-Our research has found that particularly new students are more likely to feel overwhelmed and insecure as they embark on a whole new study life, and for some, it can lead to stress and decrease in their well-being.
+Our research has found that new students, in particular, are more likely to feel overwhelmed and insecure as they embark on a whole new study life, and for some, it can lead to stress and decrease in their well-being.

 Learning to study